Konkan Railway zone: Challenges

 The project involved over 2,116 bridges (of which the Panvalnadi bridge was the highest viaduct in India till 2010, Now Jhajjhar Khad is the highest viaduct in India) and 92 tunnels and was the largest railway project of the century in Asia.
 A major challenge was land acquisition from about 43,000 landowners.
 When the Konkan Railway Corporation (KRCL) began asking people to surrender property which had belonged to them for generations, many (convinced of the project's importance) did so voluntarily.
 This enabled the process to be completed in one year.
 The longest bridge is on the River Sharavathi, spanning 2.06 km and the longest Tunnel is in Karbude near Ratnagiri, stretching 6.561 km.

 Terrain and the elements were challenging; flash floods, loose soil, landslides and tunnel collapses affected work at many places on the project.
-Thickly-forested construction sites were often visited by wild animals.
+Thickly forested construction sites were often visited by wild animals.

 The route crosses three states (Maharashtra, Goa and Karnataka), each of which agreed to provide financing.
 The authorised share capital was increased in 1996-1997 from ₹6 billion to ₹8 billion, with the government of India taking a 51-percent share; the rest went to Maharashtra (22 percent), Karnataka (15 percent), Kerala (6 percent) and Goa (6 percent).

 Contracts for the project were given to construction firms which included Larsen & Toubro who were given a major part of the project, Gammon India and Afcons.
 To speed up construction, piers for major bridges were cast on riverbanks itself and launched with pontoon-mounted cranes.
 This was India's first use of incremental launch bridge-building.
 The greatest challenge was presented by the nine tunnels bored through soft soil, which required a slow, manual process.
 Excavation was difficult due to saturated clay and high water table.
 Tunnels collapsed immediately several times, requiring the work to be redone.
 Nineteen lives and four years were lost in the construction of the soft-soil tunnels alone, and a total of seventy-four people died during the railway's construction.
+The compensation is being paid to the persons displaced due to Konkan Railway Project.
+The amount paid up till now is approx. Rs.
+103 crores to about 39000 persons.

 Controversy

 In Goa, which makes up 156.25 km of the route, concerns were raised about the environmental and economic impact of the railway.
-According to opponents of the project, the coastal railway would destroy habitat, damage historical sites, and disrupt lives in the densely-populated state.
+According to opponents of the project, the coastal railway would destroy habitat, damage historical sites, and disrupt lives in the densely populated state.
 In 1991, the Konkan Railway Re-Alignment Committee (KRRAC) organised protests against the proposed railway line.
 The KRRAC's main points were that the proposal would flood coastal regions, destroy fertile land, harm the monuments of Old Goa, irreparably damage the marshes and mangrove swamps along the coast and the estuaries of the Mandovi and Zuari Rivers, and displace neighbourhoods along the coast.
-The committee proposed an alternative hinterland alignment passing through relatively-unpopulated regions, which would extend the line by about 27.75 km but reduce environmental damage.
+The committee proposed an alternative hinterland alignment passing through relatively unpopulated regions, which would extend the line by about 27.75 km but reduce environmental damage.